In a world where bigger and faster equal better, Mad River Valley Vermont insists on being slow.

-Hardly any snow-making capability.
-But that translates into skiing on natural snow terrain.
+Hardly any snow-making capability; instead, skiing is on natural snow terrain.

-No snowboarders or fat-biking.
-But snowshoeing and skinning (uphill skiing with synthetic skins attached to bottom of skis) are allowed.
+No snowboarding or fat-biking.
+But snowshoeing and skinning (uphill skiing with synthetic skins attached to the bottom of skis) are allowed.

 Mad River Glen isn’t like other ski resorts.
 It’s special.
 Tranquil.
 Friendly.
 All that, and the ski mountain features trails that are as challenging as can be.